 - The Local Authority in whose name a care order was in force with respect to the child before the Special Guardianship Order was made;

-- Anyone with a residence order in respect of the child before the Special Guardianship Order was made, with the leave of the Court:
+- Anyone with a Child Arrangements Order in respect of the child before the Special Guardianship Order was made, with the leave of the Court:

 - The child's parents or guardians any step-parent who has Parental Responsibility;

 - Anyone who had Parental Responsibility immediately before the Special Guardianship Order was made;